pschool-in/curriculum/content/grammar/new-topics/article-4.md

  I always have an *egg* for breakfast.
  I read *an* interesting story.
  I saw *a* rainbow in the sky.
- My friend has a *sore throat* due to cold.
+ My friend has a *sore throat* due to a cold.
  ```

  ```
  My grandmother told me *a* story.
- Can you Pass me a *slice* of bread.
+ Can you Pass me a *slice* of bread?
  There was *an* elephant in the field.
  Mahesh has an *interest* in painting.
  We saw a tiger in *the* zoo.